 In order to have a structured form of unarmed combatives against weapons, the Vikings had to know how to use a variety of weapons, such as sword, axe, spear, seax, stick and knife.
 Through combat glima, Vikings became experts in knife fighting, stick fighting, spear fighting, axe fighting and sword fighting.

 Armed and unarmed Combat Glima training at the Academy focuses on training with modern weapons and equipment.
 Våpenkamp is the Norwegian name for combat with weapons.
-Våpenkamp at the Academy also includes working with historical weapons.
+At the Academy, våpenkamp includes working with modern and historical weapons.
+Sverdkamp is the name for swordfighting, stokkekamp is the name for stick fighting, øksekamp is axe-fighting, and knivkamp is knife fighting.

 Stick fighting is an integral part of glima, because once these principles are taken in, they can be used for any cutting weapon.
 A stick is a very versatile weapon, and there are things that can be done with a stick that can’t be done with cutting weapons, such as locks, chokes and takedowns.
-We don’t use a standard size stick in Combat glima, but rather train with different sized sticks, which develops adaptability and enables a combat glima combatant to be ready for any situation.
+There's no standard size stick in Combat glima.
+We train with different sized sticks, which develops adaptability and enables a combat glima combatant to be ready for any situation.

 Combat Glima as a self-defense system contains throws, blows, kicks, chokes, locks, pain techniques and weapon techniques, and is comparable with the best complete martial arts systems from around the world.